Understanding market opportunity for an AI-driven digital healthcare technology solution.

 Proving your worth

 Data-driven insights are a great way to help justify budget, strategy, pitches and decision making for PR.
 It doesn’t have to be a full-on proof of ROI exercise, but offer guidance at the campaign planning or account review stage.
-Sapio Research’s Clear Air Methodology does this by giving a quick snap shot of message ideas and resonance testing.
+Sapio Research’s Clear Air Methodology does this by giving a snapshot of message ideas and resonance testing.

 The problem with existing approaches

 How often have you come out of a creative brainstorming feeling that you’ve paid little attention to what’ll interest your audience?
 Or the strongest personality has won?
 Or you don’t have enough evidence to challenge a client brief?
 Or even felt that you’ve lacked inspiration in the first instance?

 You’re not alone!
 Creative flair is great for coming up with an original narrative and unique angle, but it relies on gut instinct (and sometimes it needs a little assistance).
 Social media analysis can go some way to inform these ideas, but it’s based on historical information, doesn’t predict what’s likely to be of interest in the future and doesn’t take into account the views for those who prefer to keep their digital opinions to themselves.
 Neither does it test how interesting the target audience will find the topics in question.

 Spotting the opportunity with our Clear Air Methodology